-Aruba, is a small Dutch Caribbean island located a few miles north of Venezuela in the southern Caribbean.
-Aruba is famous for it’s white-sand beaches, temperate climate and because it’s located just below the hurricane belt, the climate is dry, and they have very little rain.
+Aruba is a small Dutch Caribbean island located a few miles north of Venezuela in the southern Caribbean.
+Aruba is famous for its white-sand beaches, and temperate climate.
+Since Aruba is located just below the hurricane belt, the climate is dry, and they have very little rain.

 Aruba Vacation on a Budget

 Aruba seems equally popular for couples and honeymooners as it does for families.
 You could pay a premium for hotels, food, and activities in Aruba.
-However, by eating local food, staying in cheaper hotels, and cutting a few other expenses, you can save money while you visit paradise and have a Aruba vacation on a budget.
-Here are 14 tips to vacation in Aruba on a budget.
+However, if you eat local food, stay in cheaper hotels, and cut a few other expenses, you can save money while you visit paradise and have an Aruba vacation on a budget.

-Travel in the off season
+1. Travel to Aruba in the off-season

-Stay at a Budget Hotel
+2. Stay at a Budget Hotel

 When I visited Aruba we paid $88 per night for our room.
 The hotel offers 10 rooms and is more like a studio apartment than a hotel room.
-The room has a kitchenette with refrigerator, sink, mircowave, coffee maker, as well as dishes, cooking utensils and silverware.
-This brings me to my next tip!
+The room has a kitchenette with a refrigerator, sink, microwave, coffee maker, as well as dishes, cooking utensils, and silverware.

-Stay at a Hotel with a Kitchenette
+3. Stay at a Hotel with a Kitchenette

 Hotels like Dorado Eagle Beach Hotel or Tropicana Aruba Resort and Casino offer the convenience of a mini kitchen.
 Besides the cost of accommodations, food can be a major expense.
 I especially like to have breakfast in my hotel room.
 Just eating this one meal in the hotel room saves at least $10 per person each day.